GoogleChrome/workbox/docs/index.md

 Workbox is a suite of helper libraries for service workers and progressive web apps designed to simplify your development experience.

-The easiest workbox deployments implement precaching in a manner of minutes.
+Wokrbox lets you implement precaching in a manner of minutes.
-While the full set of features supports such things as runtime caching, routing, offline analytics, background syncing, and more.
+The full set of features supports such things as runtime caching, routing, offline analytics, background syncing, and more.

 ## A service worker in two minutes